tmzh/tmzh.github.io/_posts/2020-09-20-gpt-3-and-the-status-of-artificial-general-intelligence.md

 2. We haven't hit the wall in terms of diminishing returns from a more complex model.
 It will be interesting to explore whether such walls exist.
 3. At higher model complexities, interesting behaviors seems to emerge such as the ability to learn new tasks

-The year 2018 has been called as the ImageNet moment for NLP and we can see why.
-The amount of progress made in NLP during the last couple of years is staggering.
+The year 2018 has been called as the [ImageNet moment](https://thegradient.pub/nlp-imagenet/) for NLP and we can see why.
+The amount of progress made in NLP during the last couple of years and the continued investments in the domain is staggering.
 For millennia philosophers used to construct thought experiments and argue about consciousness, the nature of knowledge, innateness vs blank slate etc., Now technology is advancing the discourse at a pace never seen before.
 Whichever side of fence one sits on, the world awaits with bated breath as the story unfolds.